wanghaisheng/responsive-landing-page-starter/content/blog/en/a-better-way-of-creating-android-views-with-jetpackcompose.md

 ![](/content/blog/a-better-way-of-creating-android-views-with-jetpackcompose/preview1.png)

-We will learn how to generate preview in a while.
+We will learn how to generate the preview in a while.

 Each component can define its view hierarchy to allow the straightforward creation of more complex views.
 Our view code can be extracted into Comosable "components" by creating a method annotated with Composable annotation: